Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 The Nikon Z7 II is an update to Nikon’s successful high-resolution full-frame mirrorless camera.
 Some of the changes include the inclusion of dual card slots and faster burst speed.
 Additionally, there’s an option to get a battery grip for extended battery life.
 This plus the camera’s compact design make it a great shooting companion when travelling.
 Check out our Nikon Z7 II review for more information.

-As Nikon continues to expand its lineup of Z-Mount lenses, giving photographers more choice of lens to pair their cameras with.
-You can check the latest updates here.
+Meanwhile, Nikon continues to expand its lineup of Z-Mount lenses, giving photographers more choice of lens to pair their cameras with.
+You can check for our top-rated ones here.

 Pros: